-A Scholarly Project, the investigational component of the DPT, is required of all students for graduation.
+A scholarly project, the investigational component of the DPT, is required of all students for graduation.
 This project enables the student to learn how to develop and implement inquiry into a narrowly defined topic of relevance to physical therapy.
-Students complete a Master Project under the guidance of a faculty mentor.
+Students complete a Master Project under the guidance of a faculty mentor in the advanced seminar courses.
 For students wanting a more intensive research experience, the Research Practicum is offered by applying for and being selected to work with a faculty member on an ongoing research project.